Nail guns are mainly designed to drive nails into various materials such as wood.

 These nailers have a unique appearance as opposed to conventional nail guns and less popular to many people.
 They are designed for making it easier to lie the groves and tongue floorboards.

 They have their nailer handle at the board edge, where the plunger is hit using a nylon mallet.
 This ensures that nails are driven at the right angle and depth at every shot.

 Flooring nailers are available in two types, namely the manual and pneumatic.
-Although they are used in the same way, the pneumatic flooring nailers use pressure and hence requires less effort to insert nails.
-These guns, however, can only be used in laying of floorboards.
+Although they are used in the same way, the pneumatic flooring nailers use pressure and hence require less effort to insert nails.
+These guns, however, can only be used in the laying of floorboards.

 As its name suggests, you can easily hold it in your palms.
 It is the lightest among all the other gun nailers, thus making it comfortable to operate.

 It is also, the fastest since it uses compressed air to drive nails.
 It can drive nails ranging from 1.5 to 3.5 inches but not suitable for larger nails such as 4 to 6-inch nails unless the unique models.
 They are best for driving nails at edges, corners, and ceilings.

 Due to their small sizes, these nailers are exceptionally accurate and therefore best for smaller projects such as joist hangers, and joining tight spots.
 They are inexpensive and usually come at no cost if you but the more massive nail guns.

 These nailers are mainly designed to drive in nails in a new roofing project.
 Using these machines, you can nail down the asphalt shingles but remember to control the shingles since this roofing nail gun shuts nails powerfully, thus achieving the required depth –drive efficiently.

 Roofing nails have a large flat heat to control the force impact, which would otherwise cause the pin to pull out.
 One advantage of these nailing guns is that they have a coil in contrast to straight clips which enables them to carry more nails at any given time.
 They are only suitable for large professional roofers.